 Ingredients in your skincare or makeup are ‘reacting’

 There are several skincare and makeup culprits that make pilling more likely, the main player being silicone.
-Silicones essentially sit on the surface of your skin, helping to to prevent moisture loss while also creating a smooth, silky, long-lasting canvas, which is why you’ll see ingredients ending in ‘cone’ on the label of most primers and foundations.
-As silicone doesn’t absorb into the skin, if you apply a serum or moisturiser containing silicone and follow up with a silicone heavy foundation too, you’ve got a potential pilling issue on your hands (face) as the double whammy of silicone that you’ve applied has nowhere to go.
+Silicones essentially sit on the surface of your skin, helping to to prevent moisture loss while also creating a smooth, silky, long-lasting canvas, which is why you’ll see ingredients ending in ‘cone’ on the label of most primers and foundations, and in many 'creamy' products such as cream blush.
+As silicone doesn’t absorb into the skin, if you apply a serum or moisturiser containing silicone and follow up with silicone-heavy makeup, you’ve got a potential pilling issue on your hands (well, face) as the double whammy of silicone that you’ve applied has nowhere to go.

-The solution: Tone down the silicone based products if you’re experiencing a lot of pilling and check that other flake-prone ingredients are towards the bottom of ingredients lists rather than at the top.
+The solution: You can get around the problem relatively easily.
+When it comes to clashing silicones, “use very little product and let, for example, your BB sink in before rubbing on blush,” says Saunders.
+The solution for hyaluronic acid is much the same: wait 15 minutes (in the case of HA sheet masks, this time is a must) before applying cream or oil, and think about patting these in rather that rubbing, especially in the case of oil.
+It's also best to wait at least ten minutes before applying mineral sunscreen or foundation over serum and/or cream, especially if these contain a lot of hyaluronic acid.
+You can also tone down the silicone based products if you’re experiencing a lot of pilling and check that other flake-prone ingredients are towards the bottom of ingredients lists rather than at the top.
 Ensure that you’re not sandwiching in too many silicone heavy serums, primers and foundations too, which brings us to the next point on pilling...

 You’re applying skincare in the wrong order

-As a general rule of skincare layering, apply water based products before oil based skincare, as the thinner textured water based products will have a chance to absorb, while any oil based products applied on top will ‘seal the deal’ and keep actives and moisture in.
+As a general rule of skincare layering, apply water-based products before oil based skincare, as the thinner-textured water-based products will have a chance to absorb, while any oil-based products applied on top are there to ‘seal the deal’ and keep actives and moisture in.
 Do it the other way round and you’ve not only got a ‘pants over your trousers’ skincare scenario, whereby the precious rejuvenating ingredients in your serum, essence or lotion can’t penetrate into your skin, but any product applied on top of a heavier oil based layer is far more likely to ball up and run for the hills.

 The solution: If you’re using a rich cream or facial oil, be sure to apply it as the final step in your skincare routine.
 See this handy video by Dr Sam on what skincare to apply when during your morning and evening skincare routine for pointers.